stouffville/fullstack-nanodegree-vm/README.md

 rdb-fullstack
 =============

-Common code for the Relational Databases and Full Stack Fundamentals courses
+Open the Tournament folder and execute the tournament_test.py with a python interpretter.